Ishbarna/Ishbarna/README.md

 - 🌱 I’m currently learning **Linux, penetration Testing, CTF**

-- 👨‍💻 All of my projects are available at GitHub
+- 👨‍💻 All of my projects are available on GitHub
 - 📫 How to reach me **izzuser12@gmail.com**

 - ⚡ Fun fact **I am a computer engineer who blends cybersecurity, programming, and graphics design—making, I'm a rare mix of a hacker and an artist!**